 Is Research a Moral Obligation?

-In 1970 President Nixon declared a "war" against cancer.
+In 1959 Congress passed a "health for peace" bill, behind which was a view of disease and disability as "the common enemy of all nations and peoples."1 In 1970 President Nixon declared a "war" against cancer.
 Speaking of a proposal in Great Britain in 2000 to allow stem-cell research to go forward, Science Minister Lord Sainsbury said, "The important benefits which can come from this research outweigh any other considerations," a statement that one newspaper paraphrased as outweighing "ethical concerns."2 Arguing for the pursuit of potentially hazardous germ-line therapy, Dr. W. French Anderson, editor-in-chief of Human Gene Therapy, declared that "we as caring human beings have a moral mandate to cure disease and prevent suffering."3 A similar note was struck in an article by two ethicists who held that there is a "prima facie moral obligation" to carry out research on germ-cell gene therapy.4

 As if that was not enough, in 1999 a distinguished group of scientists, including many Nobel laureates, issued a statement urging federal support of stem-cell research.
 The scientists said that because of its "enormous potential for the effective treatment of human disease, there is a moral imperative to pursue it."5 Two other ethicists said much the same, speaking of "the moral imperative of compassion that compels stem cell research," and adding that at stake are the "criteria for moral sacrifices of human life," a possibility not unacceptable to them.6 The Human Embryo Research Panel, created by the National Institutes of Health, contended in 1994 that federal funding to create embryos for research purposes should be allowed to go forward "when the research by its very nature cannot otherwise be validly conducted," and "when the fertilization of oocytes is necessary for the validity of a study that is potentially of outstanding scientific and therapeutic value."7

 The tenor of these various quotations is clear.
 The proper stance toward disease is that of warfare, with unconditional surrender the goal.
 Ethical objections, when they arise, should give way to the likely benefits of research, even if the benefits are still speculative (as with stem-cell and germ-line research).
 The argument for setting aside ethical considerations when research could not otherwise be "validly conducted" is particularly striking.
 It echoes an objection many researchers made during the1960s to the imminent regulation of human-subject research: regulations would cripple research.
 That kind of reasoning is the research imperative in its most naked—and hazardous—form, the end unapologetically justifying the means.
 I am by no means claiming that most researchers or ethicists hold such views.
 But that reasoning is one of the "shadows" this book is about.